Prerequisites

 ## Getting coral data...

-## Getting environmental regions data...
+## Getting environmental zones data...
 This could take several minutes

 terra::plot(features)